An application’s file is not complete until the student submits the following documents:

 - Transfer Students: final official transcripts from each post-secondary institution attended

 When an accepted student decides to attend Louisburg College, the student should submit a deposit to the college.
-First-time students are required to send a deposit of $200 for residents or $100 for commuting students to complete the admissions procedures.
-Prompt submission of this deposit is to the student’s advantage since the college establishes freshman housing and class registration priorities by using the date of receipt on the deposit.
+The college requires first-time students to send a $200 deposit for residents or $100 for commuting students to complete the admissions procedures.
+Prompt submission of this deposit is to the student’s advantage since the college establishes freshman housing and class registration priorities using the date of receipt on the deposit.
 Space reservations and other priority considerations are good only until the due date on the student’s statement of semester fees.
-If the student has not settled their financial obligation with the Business Office by the due date shown on the statement, Louisburg College reserves the right to grant another student the space in the class.
+Suppose the student has not settled their financial obligation with the Business Office by the due date on the statement.
+In that case, Louisburg College reserves the right to grant another student their space in class.

 Each prospective student must return a questionnaire concerning his or her health history before enrollment.
 The college consults these records of medical examinations when questions arise concerning the amount of curricular and extracurricular work and physical activity the student can undertake.